 To you, the cadets of ROTC, OCS, and West Point, I send my congratulations and best wishes as you receive your branch assignments.
 The rest of your career awaits.
 We can’t wait to see where it takes you.

-Lieutenant Colonel Charles Faint is a proud graduate of the ROTC programs at Georgia Military College and Mercer University.
-After completing graduate school at Yale University, he served as an instructor at West Point for five years, three of which were in the Department of Social Sciences and two at the Simon Center for the Professional Military Ethic, where he headed MX400, the Officership capstone program.
-He completed seven tours of duty in Afghanistan and Iraq while assigned to the 5th Special Forces Group, the 160th SOAR, and the Joint Special Operations Command.
+Lieutenant Colonel Charles Faint is a proud graduate of the ROTC programs at Georgia Military College and Mercer University, where he branched Military Intelligence with a detail to the Infantry.
+After completing graduate school at Yale University, LTC Faint served as an instructor at West Point for seven years, three of which were in the Department of Social Sciences, and two at the Simon Center for the Professional Military Ethic, where he headed MX400, the Officership capstone program.
+After two years on the intelligence staff of US Army Pacific he returned to West Point, where he serves as the Deputy Director of the Modern War Institute.
+LTC Faint also completed seven tours of duty in Afghanistan and Iraq while assigned to the 5th Special Forces Group, the 160th SOAR, and the Joint Special Operations Command, as well as operational tours in Egypt, Korea, and The Philippines.
 This article represents a personal point of view and is not an official position of West Point or the US Army.